HedvigInsurance/web/src/pages/index.en.md

       title: Sign up in seconds
     paid_right_away:
       paragraph: >-
-        With our advanced AI we have drastically reduced how long it takes to file a claim.
+        We have drastically reduced how long it takes to file a claim which allows us to focus on helping you in the best way possible.
       title: Help in seconds.
-Replacement in minutes.
+Personalised for you.
 peril_forest:
   bottom_paragraph: Read the full terms of the insurance in the app.
   heading: >-